PrismarineJS/mineflayer/doc/api.md

 #### "login"

+Fires after you successfully login to the server.
+You probably want to wait for the `spawn` event before doing anything though.

 #### "spawn"

 Emitted once after you log in and spawn for the first time and then emitted when you respawn after death.

+This is usually the event that you want to listen to before doing anything on the server.

 #### "game"